xcode73/markdown-module/README.md

-# Markdown module
+# Markdown module for Feather CMS

-This module is reponsible for displaying markdown via a content filter.
+This module is reponsible for rendering markdown by providing a content filter for [Feather CMS](https://github.com/binarybirds/feather/).

-## Dependencies

- - Frontend module

 ## Credits

 Powered by the [Ink](https://github.com/johnsundell/ink) library made by [John Sundell](https://twitter.com/johnsundell/).